-BlueLull.
-BlueLiebniz.
+BlueLlull.
+BlueLeibniz.
 BlueEuler.
 If our name had been inspired by anyone else, BlueVenn just wouldn’t be the same.
-Sure, John Venn may not have been the first to use schematic diagrams to represent set collections and all their possible logical relations, but unlike those before him, he was the first to popularize them.
+Sure, John Venn may not have been the first to use schematic diagrams to represent set collections and all their possible logical relations, but he was the first to popularize them.

-Today is the venerable (or, should that be Venn-erable) logician, mathematician and philosopher’s 183rd birthday.
+Today is the venerable (or, should that be Venn-erable) logician, mathematician and philosopher’s 186th birthday.
 Would he recognize how Venn diagrams are used in the modern world?
-That, nearly two centuries later, he would be celebrated by Google?
-Or, that the same sorts of diagrams first used in his paper, The Logic of Chance (1866), would be used to create internet memes about Batman, interpret song lyrics, or become the basis for many, many hundreds of Buzzfeed posts?
+Would he ever believe that, nearly two centuries later, he would be celebrated by Google?
+Or, that the same sort of diagram first used in his paper, The Logic of Chance (1866), would be used to create internet memes about Batman, interpret song lyrics, and form the basis for many, many hundreds of Buzzfeed posts?
 Probably not.

-So, join us in celebrating one of the UK town of Hull in East Yorkshire's, finest exports with this collection of delightful John Venn facts.
+So, join us in celebrating one of East Yorkshire's finest exports, with this delightful collection of John Venn facts.

-1. People get Venn diagrams and Eulerian Circles mixed up all the time
+1. People get Venn diagrams and Eular diagrams mixed up all the time

 There is one main difference between the two: